13 Titanic Mysteries That May Never Be Solved

 This cruise liner was less than 20 kilometres away from where the Titanic sank.
 It sent a warning to the Titanic about the dangerously icy conditions, which may have been relayed as a non-urgent matter.
 Later, the Californian crew reportedly ignored the Titanic’s distress signals, although they claimed they were not aware of those signals because their radio operator had gone off duty.
 Did the Californian really not notice what was happening within plain view?

-Don’t miss these history lessons your teacher lied about.
+Here are 22 history lessons your teacher lied about.

 The “third” ship